jeanpaulsio/notes/ruby/beginning_ruby_ch7.md

 gem 'rack'
 ```

-* this file specifies where the gems are to be downloaded from by default and then which t wo gems the current project depends upon
+* this file specifies where the gems are to be downloaded from by default and then which two gems the current project depends upon
 * if you run `bundle install` from the directory in which the Gemfile is present, Bundler will make sure that the right gems are installed